hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619607v1-correcting-hallucinations-in-news-summaries-exploration-of-self-corr.md

 ---
 layout: default
-title: Correcting Hallucinations in News Summaries: Exploration of Self-Correcting LLM Methods with External Knowledge
+title: "Correcting Hallucinations in News Summaries: Exploration of Self-Correcting LLM Methods with External Knowledge"
 ---

 # Correcting Hallucinations in News Summaries: Exploration of Self-Correcting LLM Methods with External Knowledge